I am 50 today! Have a Lady Astronaut story as a party favor!

 They had entered the cave through a V-shaped shaft, an obvious choice for their descent since it was the only break in the rim overhanging the interior.
 Apparently, it had been as obvious to someone before them, too.
 Inside her suit, the liquid cooling system was not enough to keep her from sweating with worry.

 “This isn’t natural.”
-Lindquist stopped and shone his suit light across the floor.
+Lindholm stopped and shone his suit light across the floor.
 “Less dust, yes, that’s to be expected, but not cleared down to the bare stone.”

 “You think someone cleared it.”
 Mo aimed his light deeper into the cave but the dark stone swallowed the beam.
 “How long would it stay free of dust?”

 “Tricky.
 There’s no wind so it could have been done yesterday or twenty years ago.”
-The nice thing about a worried Lindquist was that he stopped making bad jokes.
+The nice thing about a worried Lindholm was that he stopped making bad jokes.

 “Twenty years ago, no one was on Mars.”
 Darlene set the tripod down and tightened its legs.